- Applicants must be 25 years or older.

 - We ask all potential applicants to carefully consider if SFAI is a good fit for their needs and/or how they may adapt their practice to flourish in the context of SFAI before applying.

 - Alumni: Alumni are only eligible to apply for residency every other year.
-For instance, 2020 Labor residents would not be eligible to apply for the 2021 Revolution residency.
+For instance, 2022 Revolution residents would not be eligible to apply for the 2023 Changing Climate residency.

 Required Application Materials

-- 10 digital work samples (which may be any combination of still images, video, audio, and writing)
+- Up to 10 digital work samples (which may be any combination of still images, video, audio, and writing)

 - Project proposal (describing the materials and methods of your work and how you would use them to engage the annual theme during a residency at SFAI)